igrell/PolyominoSolver/README.md

  o

-Solution to the problem: True.
+Solution to the problem: True